basstian-ai/beta-storefront/README.md

 * Ensure repository secrets are set (`CRYSTALLIZE_ACCESS_TOKEN_ID`, `CRYSTALLIZE_ACCESS_TOKEN_SECRET`, `CRYSTALLIZE_TENANT_IDENTIFIER`)
 * The workflow generates item specs in `crystallize-import/` and imports them
 * After completion, the items appear in your Crystallize catalogue
+* Re-running the workflow will upsert existing items thanks to `--update`

 ## Project Implementation Status